Occupational Therapy in the Acute Care Setting

 In acute care, you will learn to get creative with upper body exercises by using what you have on hand.
 This can be rolling up a towel for a dowel or using water bottles for upper extremity ROM exercises since there usually aren’t many other types of equipment handy.

-Chair push-ups and sit to stands from the toilet are also great if the patient can tolerate it.
+Chair or wall push-ups and sit to stands from the toilet are also great if the patient can tolerate it.

 You definitely learn to get pretty creative with these interventions when you have limited supplies.